Vindonissa Legionary Trail

 Roman sites

 An amphitheatre was an integral element of all larger-scale settlements in ancient Rome.
-In view of the tough day-to-day life of a legionary, entertainment was especially important: the amphitheatre of Vindonissa is the oldest and largest in Switzerland.
+In view of the tough day-to-day life of a legionary, entertainment was especially important: the amphitheatre of Vindonissa is the oldest in Switzerland.
 This roman site can be visited without museum admission.

 The amphitheatre of Vindonissa is the oldest in Switzerland.
 It was erected by the 13th legion, initially being made of wood.
 After a fire, the 21st legion replaced it with the stone structure that survives today.
 The seating area (cavea) had a capacity of some 11,000 spectators while the oval arena in the centre measured 64x52 metres - the largest of the seven known amphitheatres on Swiss territory.